-The Stamford Food Collaborative brings together food pantries and congregate meal providers to address the needs of the City's food insecure residents.
-By working together, members have increased their capacities to better serve their clients and they have expanded their ability to offer fresh, healthy food.
+Launched in 2015, the Stamford Food Collaborative brings together food pantries and congregate meal providers to address the needs of the City's food insecure residents.
+By working together, members have increased their capacities to better serve their clients and have expanded their ability to offer fresh, healthy food.

 HOW THE PROGRAM WORKS

-- More than 20 food pantries and congregate meal providers in each community meet on a regular basis to discuss opportunities for food rescue and delivery, client needs and trends, and other shared concerns.
+- More than 20 food pantries and congregate meal providers meet on a regular basis to discuss opportunities for food rescue and delivery, client needs and trends, and other shared concerns.

 - The Stamford Food Collaborative has published A Guide to Accessing Food in multiple languages: English (PDF) Espanol (PDF)

 - Working together, the collaborative has been awarded grants to increase refrigeration and freezer space in local pantries, so that more fresh vegetables, fruits, meats, and fish can be offered to clients.